sdwaraki/roman-numeral-service/README.md

 ```

-A sample request log is as follows: It contains the timestamp, message and a requestId sent by the react app
+A sample request log is as follows: It contains the timestamp, message and a requestId (UUID) sent by the react app
 ```
 04:22:10.299 [http-nio-8080-exec-9] INFO  c.e.r.RomanNumeralController [9c53be59-244f-4cc0-972c-4f159b7377e0] - Converted 45 → XLV
 ```